dannotes/bookofdaniel/content/posts/Integration-of-Zoho-Desk-and-Grafana.md

 ---
 date : 2023-10-02T17:40:05+05:30
 title : "Push your team to be Good to Great: Integration of Zoho Desk and Grafana"
-featured_image: "/images/Push your team to be Good to Great Integration of Zoho Desk and Grafana.png"
+featured_image: "/images/Push your team to be Good to Great Integration of Zoho Desk and Grafana.webp"
 categories: "Case Study"
 draft : false
 ---